 Alex: Interesting, very interesting.
 And speaking of European research, you know, we mentioned it on our first talk, the fatty liver study that's published now.

 Tyler: Yes, we were able to do that I was very grateful to participate in that study, a survey.
-And, still it's a small study, but those results, I still scratch my head, you know, is this really what it is, it's a very high quality instrumentation that is used to assess the liver.
+And, still, it's a small study, but those results, I still scratch my head, you know, is this really what it is, it's very high-quality instrumentation that is used to assess the liver.

-Tyler: So it was really cool, because we did that study earlier, you're probably aware of where a group that I researched with before.
-We showed that the higher concentration hygiene water was effective for non-alcoholic fatty liver disease.
+Tyler: So it was really cool because we did that study earlier, you're probably aware of where a group that I researched with before.
+We showed that higher concentration hygiene water was effective for non-alcoholic fatty liver disease.

 Alex: Where it's even a low concentration wasn't-

 Tyler: Yeah it was not effective, that's right.
 Which, some studies of low concentration is affected but in our case, we found that it needed to be a higher concentration.

 Alex: We'll circle back to this because I want to talk about some of my thoughts on dose-dependent response especially with metabolic issues and mitochondria.